openpsa/jsgrid/docs/content/index.md

 ---
-title: grid.js
+title: jsgrid
 subtitle: Free jqGrid
 subpages:
  - {path: './releaseNotes.html', title: 'Release Notes'}
 ---

-grid.js is a jQuery plugin for displaying and manipulating tabular data.
+jsgrid is a jQuery plugin for displaying and manipulating tabular data.
 It is a fork of jqGrid, or to be more specific, a fork of the last version before the licence change.